nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 ///

 /// warning
-Remember, that you are using a shared NSP system.
-Therefore, ensure your group-number is part of the operation and workflow names you are creating to ensure uniqueness.
+Remember that you are using a shared NSP system.
+Therefore ensure your group-number is part of the operation and workflow names you are creating to ensure uniqueness.
 ///

 **You should read these tasks from top-to-bottom before beginning the activity.**